Over the Wine Dark Sea: Plot summary

 The action of the book takes place in 310 BC, 13 years after the death of Alexander the Great.
 It features a pair of Greek cousins from Rhodes, Menedemos and Sostratos, who work as sea-going traders specializing in luxury goods.
 The plot centers on the cousins voyaging around the Greek parts of the Mediterranean Sea.
 They trade a great many things on their ship, the Aphrodite, including, much to the chagrin of many on board, peacocks.
 During their voyage they encounter pirates, other traders and get caught up in conflicts between some of Alexander's former generals, including Antigonos.

 Cultural references

-The book contains several references to Classical Greek culture, including The Odyssey, The Iliad (both based on the author's own translations), Aristophanes, Sophokles, Sokrates, and Platon.
-For example, the eponymous "wine dark sea" is a standard Homeric epithet, routinely used as a reference to the sea in both epics.
+The book contains several references to Classical Greek culture, including The Odyssey, The Iliad (both based on the author's own translations), Aristophanes, Sophocles, Socrates, and Plato.
+For example, the eponymous "wine-dark sea" is a standard Homeric epithet, routinely used as a reference to the sea in both epics.